chaoscommencer/minima/README.md

 ### Layouts

-Refers to files within the `_layouts` directory, that define the markup for your theme.
+Refers to files within the `Layouts` directory, that define the markup for your theme.

 - `default.html` &mdash; The base layout that lays the foundation for subsequent layouts.
 The derived layouts inject their contents into this file at the line that says ` {{ content }} ` and are linked to this file via [FrontMatter](https://jekyllrb.com/docs/frontmatter/) declaration `layout: default`.
 - `home.html` &mdash; The layout for your landing-page / home-page / index-page. [[More Info.](#home-layout)]